The Cable Knit Tennis Sweater – Cricket Jumper

 Squash / Tennis Sweater

 with young players who enjoyed a more casual look.
-Also, the manufacturer McGregor supplied the US Olympic athletes with white, sleeveless tennis sweaters for the Summer Olympics in Los Angeles in 1932.
+Also, the manufacturer, McGregor, supplied the US Olympic athletes with white, sleeveless tennis sweaters for the Summer Olympics in Los Angeles in 1932.

-Despite the fact that originally the sweater was used during warm up and sometimes also during the game, the young crowd now chose it instead of a blazer and wore it loosely hanging around their shoulders.
+Despite the fact that the sweater was originally used during warm up and sometimes also during the game, the young crowd now chose it instead of a blazer, and wore it loosely hanging around their shoulders.

-Cary Grant in a Tennis Sweater -1934Later, film stars like Cary Grant or Robert Taylor helped to maintain the popularity of the Tennis Sweater.
+Later, film stars like Cary Grant or Robert Taylor helped to maintain the popularity of the Tennis Sweater.

 The Tennis Sweater Today